scraperwiki/cobalt/README.md

     stop cobalt

 ### Running Cobalt Tests ###
-To run the unit tests (note that cobalt must be running):
+To run the unit tests (this starts a cobalt server on your local machine):

     cd cobalt
     . ./activate